student-to-dev/DJ-API/project/.scribe/intro.md

 # Introduction

-In this documentation you can see DJ-API endpoints and try how it works
+In this documentation you can see DJ-API endpoints and example how it works

 This documentation aims to provide all the information you need to work with DJ-API.